What is a Soup Kitchen?

-By definition, a soup kitchen is a place where free food is served to the homeless and destitute without judgment or discrimination.
+By definition, a soup kitchen is a place where free food (usually soup and bread) is served to the homeless and destitute without judgment or discrimination.
 These places are usually run by charitable or religious organizations and staffed by volunteers.
 In reality, however, a soup kitchen is so much more than that.

 What Does a Soup Kitchen Do?

 A familiar feeling among homeless people is hopelessness.
 And we cannot blame them.
 When you have lost everything (your house, friends, and family), it’s inevitable to feel such desperation.
 Every single day, they have to keep fighting to survive.
 And every single day, they sink deeper into the quagmire of self-pity and desolation.

 Soup kitchens have become a place of refuge for those less fortunate souls.
 It gives them hope that all is not lost and there are still people who care for them.
-In these havens, they are not judged, discriminated, or made to feel like they’re worthless.
+In these havens, they are not judged, discriminated against, or made to feel like they’re worthless.
 Instead, they are cared for and treated as equals.

 Aside from free food, most soup kitchens also provide other necessities such as clothing and hygiene kits.
 Though some soup kitchens only serve soup and bread, others serve a freshly-cooked full course meal.
 They also provide a take-out bag with a sandwich and other goodies.